Nikola Petanović

 Nicholas Petanovich, born Nikola Petanović (Никола Петановић; 1892 – 29 January 1932), also known under the alias Naiad, was an American Montenegrin emigrant, philosopher, writer, political publicist and fighter for Montenegro's sovereignty and independence.
-He was one of the very few amongst the Montenegrin diaspora to achieve higher level education.
+He was one of the very few amongst the Montenegrin diaspora to achieve higher-level education.

 Early life

 Nikola Petanovic was born in 1892 in the village of Podgor in Crmnica, Principality of Montenegro.
-In 1912 he went moved to the United States of America at the call of his brother Mitar Petanovic, who already settled as a US citizen.
-Young Nikola studied English in Butte, Montana, the then-largest Montenegrin emigration colony in the United States, and quickly became prolific in it.
+In 1912, he emigrated to the United States of America at the invitation of his brother Mitar Petanovic, who had already settled there and become a US citizen.
+Young Nikola studied English in Butte, Montana, the then-largest Montenegrin emigration colony in the United States and quickly became prolific in it.
 To support himself he worked on ranches during the season, having little time for his studies in the libraries.
-For his nickname he chose "The Naiad", referring the mythological nymph that had the power of precognition, implying that he will do the same for Montenegro.
-Afterwards, he moved to California and started his literary publicist career.
-In 1923 he published in San Francisco in Serbo-Croat his first work, the "Ponos života" ("Pride of Life"), a poetic philosophical novel.
-He was plagued by his poverty heavily until the end of his life, barely managing to make ends meet.
+For his nickname he chose "The Naiad", referring the mythological nymph that had the power of precognition, implying that he would do the same for Montenegro.
+Later he moved to California and started his literary publicist career.
+In 1923, he published in San Francisco in Serbo-Croat his first work, the "Ponos života" ("Pride of Life"), a poetic philosophical novel.
+He was plagued by extreme poverty to the end of his life.

 Political work

 Upon hearing about the 1918 unification of Montenegro with the Kingdom of Serbia, Nikola was gravely worried.
-Considering that Montenegro's sovereignty was unjustly extinguished, ever since 1924 he worked on the gathering of the post-World War I growing Montenegrin emigration's intelligence in North America.
+Maintaining that Montenegro's sovereignty had been unjustly extinguished, from 1924 he organized the growing post-World War I Montenegrin emigration's intelligentsia in North America.
 He went forth publishing brochures and holding lectures about facts about Montenegro, attempting to inform and unite the Montenegrin diaspora on the West Coast.
-In 1927 he formed a "Board for a Sovereign and Independent Montenegro" and met with a member of the House of Petrović-Njegoš with the same Montenegrin sovereigntist ideas, Milo Petrović-Njegoš.
-He became the Editor in Chief of the Board's political magazine, the "Montenegrin Mirror", which spread the word in English propagating the creation of an independent Montenegro from the Kingdom of Serbs, Croats and Slovenes.
+In 1927, he formed a "Board for a Sovereign and Independent Montenegro" and met with a member of the House of Petrović-Njegoš with the same Montenegrin sovereigntist ideas, Milo Petrović-Njegoš.
+He became the Editor-in-Chief of the Board's political magazine, the "Montenegrin Mirror", which spread the word in English advancing the creation of an independent Montenegro, separate from the Kingdom of Serbs, Croats and Slovenes.
 He chose the name as an ironic protest to one of the major works of the Montenegrin writer Petar II Petrović-Njegoš, the "Serb Mirror" (Огледало српско).
-In 1929 Nikola expanded cooperation with Prince Milo Petrović-Njegoš forming with him, freedom fighters Krsto Zrnov Popović and Marko Zekov Popović, and former regent Evgenije Popović the "Montenegrin National Committee" in Geneva bent on uniting the whole Montenegrin emigration.
-The Committee published the brochure "The Greatest Crime in History" defining that there has been never a worse crime in the history of mankind from the total annexation of Montenegro by Serbia.
+In 1929, Nikola expanded cooperation with Prince Milo Petrović-Njegoš forming with him, freedom fighters Krsto Zrnov Popović and Marko Zekov Popović, and former regent Evgenije Popović the "Montenegrin National Committee" in Geneva bent on uniting the whole Montenegrin emigration.
+The Committee published the brochure "The Greatest Crime in History," determining that there had been never a greater crime in the history of mankind than the annexation of Montenegro by Serbia.
 Petanovic saw in Prince Milo Petrović-Njegoš a possible new monarch of a restored Montenegrin kingdom and dedicated to him a poem: "The Royal Heritage will be Restored; The Sun shall Smile upon Montenegro once again".